huggingface/peft/docs/source/developer_guides/torch_compile.md

 Generally, we can expect that if a feature works correctly with LoRA and is also supported by other adapter types, it should also work for that adapter type.

-### Features that don't work with `torch.compile`

-These more advanced PEFT features don't work in conjunction with `torch.compile`.
+The more advanced PEFT features below **don't work** in conjunction with `torch.compile`.
 Tests were run with LoRA:

 - Using PEFT adapters with quantization (bitsandbytes)
 - Inference with multiple adapters